A young man wearing a suit stands next to an organization chart written on a whiteboard. He is smiling and looking at the viewer.

 Matrix structure

 The matrix structure falls closer to the organic end of the spectrum.
-It doesn't follow a hierarchical model, and instead creates dual reporting relationships for each employee.
-This means each employee reports to one person for function-based communication and a different person for product-based communication.
+It doesn't follow a hierarchical model.
+Instead, it creates dual reporting relationships for each employee.
+In this model, each employee reports to one person for function-based communication and a different person for product-based communication.

-This structure works best at companies that have multiple divisions, campaigns and products.
+This structure works best for companies that have multiple divisions, campaigns, and products.
 For instance, if a business is launching a new piece of accounting software, the sales rep may report to the software development manager as well as their own sales director.

 Flat structure